xmidt-org/docs/content/docs/operating/petasos.md

     - http://TALARIA_HOSTNAME:PRIMARY_PORT
     - http://TALARIA_HOSTNAME:PRIMARY_PORT
 ```
-Where TALARIA_HOSTNAME is your Talaria DNS record, docker container, or ip address listening on the
+Where `TALARIA_HOSTNAME` is your Talaria DNS record, docker container, or ip address listening on the
-PRIMARY_PORT.
+`PRIMARY_PORT`.

 _**NOTE**_: if you have domain or host certificates available, we recommend
 always running the service (and all components in the service) in https mode.